-Mohamed al-Bambary is a Sahrawi media activist currently serving 6 years in prison as a result of his journalism.
+Mohamed al-Bambary is a Sahrawi media activist who served six years in prison as a result of his journalism.

 Al-Bambary was arrested on August 26, 2015 while attempting to renew his identification card at the police station in Dakhla, Western Sahara.
 At the time of his arrest, police allegedly informed his mother that there had been a search and arrest warrant issued for him, however, al-Bambary was not made aware of the charges he faced.

 Prior to his arrest, al-Bambary was a journalist affiliated with Equipe Media, one of the few independent media outlets in Western Sahara.
 In September 2011, he reported on peaceful protests that ultimately turned into three days of violent clashes between two neighborhoods in Dakhla after the conclusion of a local soccer game.
 Al-Bambary’s reporting included criticism of the Moroccan government’s response to the violence.